The chat.zulip.org community¶

 The chat.zulip.org server is a development and testing server, not a production service, so don’t use it for anything mission-critical, secret/embarrassing, etc.

 There are a few streams worth highlighting that are relevant for everyone, even non-developers:

-- #design is where we discuss the UI design and collect feedback on potential design changes.
-We love feedback, so don't hesitate to speak up!
+#design is where we discuss UI and feature design and collect feedback on potential design changes.
+We love feedback, so don’t hesitate to speak up!